 Do not use regular old 60lb cardstock for these webs!
 You want something sturdy that will hold up to your blade on your Silhouette or Cricut.

 I liked using glitter cardstock for my paper spider webs because it’s thick and I really loved the glitter on the finished webs.

 What cut settings should you use?

 The wrong cut settings can cause your paper to rip and tear!
-I like to use the recommended settings on my Silhouette but I always slow my speed down to 1.

 How do I get the paper spider webs off the cutting mat without it ripping?

 This is the million dollar question.
 I’ve wasted so much paper trying to get it off the mat and I don’t want you to struggle!